Chapter 6 Section D: Criminal cases in the courts

-The next page on Local Courts gives you general information about the Local Courts and then about how the Local Courts deal with people who have been charged with less serious crimes and who have been diagnosed with a mental illness or a mental disorder .
+The next section of this Chapter on Local Courts gives you general information about the Local Courts and then about how the Local Courts deal with people who have been charged with less serious crimes and who have been diagnosed with a mental illness or a mental disorder .

 Local Courts, sometimes still called Magistrates' Courts, deal with the less serious crimes, including traffic offences, and with the first stage of trials of more serious crimes.

 Local Courts also deal with cases other than criminal cases.
-They deal, for example, with Apprehended Violence Orders, and some civil law matters, such as small debt claims.
+They deal, for example, with Apprehended Violence Orders (AVOs), and some civil law matters, such as small debt claims.

 Although Local Courts deal with less serious crimes, they are still very formal compared to tribunals such as the Mental Health Review Tribunal.

 Each Local Court is controlled by a magistrate who is the judge in the Local Court.
-There are formalities about being in Local Court that you can read about on the next page.
+There are formalities ('etiquette') about being in Local Court that you can read about on the next section.